Agent of Deterioration: Combatting Pests of Cultural Property

 For high-temperature control, 55°C is a good maximum exposure limit.
 However, because the mortality of insects at this temperature is nearly instantaneous, the limiting factor is the rate of heat penetration through objects, which is displayed in Figure 16.

-Figure 16 can be used to determine the time needed to change the temperature of an object (points), and to predict the bulk change in moisture content if it is subjected to drying or humidification (lines).
-As in Figure 15, please note the use of logarithm scales.
+As in Figure 15, there is the the use of logarithm scales.
 The range of values would be difficult to present otherwise.
 Common descriptive terms are provided to help interpret the scales.

 If you imagine an object fitting inside a rectangular volume, the smallest dimension is the one referred to as thickness in Figure 16.
 For example, the "thickness" of a piece of wood measuring 2 in. x 4 in. x 8 in. would be 2 in.
 (50 mm).
 Finding this dimension in millimetres on the scale allows one to determine the approximate time for "half response".
 The half response time is how long it takes for the object to go from the start condition to half way to the end condition (for example, when going from 20 to −20/−30°C, the time to get to −5°C is the half response time).
 It will take roughly the same time again to go to the 3/4 point, and the same time again to go to the 7/8 point, and so on.
 This response time is influenced by the material's insulation properties.
 A key is given to show the source materials tested.
 You can interpret a time based on evidence from this key, or simply take the most conservative value (largest number, top of the point distribution at the specified thickness).
 The half response is used because it is much easier to measure than the completion point.
 To figure out the rough time to completion, multiply this response time by four or five.
 If you want to keep the treatment as short as possible, do not rely on the estimate, instead use a test block of similar material in which a thermometer probe is inserted in order to measure in real time when to terminate the treatment.